plantbreeding/BrAPI-Dataset/docker/README.md

 ## (Optionnal) Prepare a virtual docker machine

-This step is required on some non linux system to run the containers in a VM.
+This step is required on some non linux system to run the container in a VM.

 ```
 docker-machine create main